Things Hares Need To Do When Setting a Hash!

 1. If you have never set a trail and would like to set a trail let the Hare Raiser know by sending an email to iwanttohare@vh3.ca, and he/she may be able to team you up with a more seasoned hasher to co-Hare with you.
 You can also ask around to see if any of the old-fart hashers would like to set a trail, and especially if you are not an old-fart you might be able to take advantage of their expertise, and they your enthusiastic energy.

-2. Hasher cost are fixed at $10.00/head and covers all of the hash expenses.
-This goes back to the Hash Cash.
-It is collected by Hash Cash, a member of Mismanagement, or the Hare, but must be turned over to the Hash Cash.
+2. Hasher cost are fixed at $10.00 a head and covers all of the hash expenses.
+This is collected by the Hash Cash, or can be collected by the Hare or another Mismanagement member, but must end up with the Hash Cash.
 Virgins do not pay for their first hash.
-Normal expenses are for 2 beer per hound, down-down, flour, chalk, cooler, ice.
-The cost of any additional extras, such as food, trash, rental fees, fares, etc. come out of this $10 fee.
+Normal expenses are for 2 beer per hound, down-down, flour, chalk, cooler, ice, and all or portion of any additional treats and non-beer drink stop costs.
+The cost of any additional extras, such as food and non-beer check drinks, come out of this $10 fee.
 These additional 'extras' must be approved by the Mismanagement in advance of event - send an email to iwanttohare@vh3.ca.
+The fee may be increase where the cost are not likely to cover by it.

 5. The regular hash always run every second Saturday at 2:30PM year round.
 If you are setting a long run, and think that an earlier start would be better, especially if safety is involve, let the Hare Raiser know, and he will take it to the Grand Mattress for a decision.